FAR SEAS Task 2 – Capacity building & knowledge exchange

 - Fetal Alcohol Syndrome / Fetal Alcohol Spectrum Disorder (FAS/FASD) – focussing on the WHO methodology to assess prevalence.

-Due to the current public health crisis and travel rescrictions to reduce the spread of covid-19, the workshop originally planned for Slovenia in May will be postponed.
+Due to the current public health crisis and travel rescrictions to reduce the spread of covid-19, the series of Alcohol Policy workshops has been revised:

 – Opportunities to contribute to the agendas and policy areas for discussion in each topic through the FAR SEAS Mapping Exercise.